Poyters/angotia-world-creator/README.md

 Angotia World Creator (AWC) is tool for game developers or World Creators to creating fully functionally boards and characters for Angotia game.
 AWC provides professional UI and rapid work from browser everywhere.

 ## Set up
 To set up project on your personal computer you need to clone repository (`git clone` command).
-Then, go to main project directory and run command 1npm install` to get all packages.
+Then, go to main project directory and run command `npm install` to get all packages.
 Thats it!
 You have a Angotia World Creator on ur PC.
 Remember to turn on test during the development process - `npm run test`.

 ## Changelog